CartoDB/cartodb/doc/API.md

 #### layer.invalidate()

-Refresh the data.
-If the data has been changed in CartoDB server it is displayed.
-If not nothing happens.
-Every time a parameter is changed in a sublayer the layer is refreshed so this method don't need to be called manually.
+Refreshes the data.
+If the data has been changed in the CartoDB server those changes will be displayed.
+Nothing happens otherwise.
+Every time a parameter is changed in a sublayer, the layer is refreshed automacillay, so there's no need to call this method manually.
 New in V3.

 #### layer.setAuthToken(_auth_token_)

-Sets the auth token to create the layer.
+Sets the auth token that will be used to create the layer.
 Only available for private visualizations.
 An exception is raised if the layer is not being loaded with HTTPS.
 See [Named Maps](http://docs.cartodb.com/cartodb-platform/maps-api.html#named-maps-1) for more information.

 ##### Returns

-the layer itself
+The layer itself.

 ##### Arguments